shotover/tokio-bin-process/readme.md

 * Ensure SIGTERM cleanly shutsdown the application and exits with a return code

 The `cooldb` example crate is a complete demonstration of all these requirements.

-## Future work

-There is currently not yet a proper way to assert that events occured without first shutting down the process.
-There is a stub method `BinProcess::consume_events` indicating the design this should take.